Just Stop Oil protesters target London petrol stations

 At others they blocked access by sitting on the road with banners.

+“Officered attended and within approximately 10 minutes had arrested four men and one woman on suspicion of criminal damage.

+“They remain in custody at a west London police station.
+Inquiries are ongoing.”

-The group has repeatedly protested against oil use in recent days, including at service stations on the M25 motorway.
+Just Stop Oil has repeatedly protested against new oil projects in recent days, including at service stations on the M25 motorway.

+Tez Burns, 34, a bicycle mechanic and physics graduate from Swansea taking action on Friday, said: “I can’t live with myself, knowing what I know, without doing all I can to stop new oil and gas.

+“We are suffering the worst cost-of-living crisis in 40 years and facing climate breakdown because of our dependence on oil.

 Register for free to continue reading